DirectRTX/Simple-Ad-Network/README.md

 ## Notes About The Member's Area

 The Member's Area is pretty self-explanatory.
 You can create a test account to login and play around in it.
-The only thing that the Member's Area is missing (that most ad networks have) is a count of the amount of traffic that publisher's have sent.
-It shows how much they've earned, but not the amount of traffic they've sent.

-This was done intentionally.
-The lack of traffic stats is one of the reasons your network will be able to handle an unlimited amount of traffic.
-However, this shouldn't affect publishers very much for two reasons:

-1. They can send traffic to a Bit.ly and have it forwarded to your ad network's traffic link.
-This will give them the ability to track how much traffic they've sent, if it's important to them.
-Most of them just care about their earnings.

-2. They can use a Fallback URL.
-So it doesn't really matter how much traffic you've purchased from them.
-If they use a Fallback URL, they know that they aren't losing any traffic.

-While this isn't the perfect solutions, many publishers won't care.
-You'll continuously have ones that email asking about traffic stats, but we actually cover this in the support area of the Member's Area.
-So, if traffic counts are something that's really important to them, they'll just use something like Bit.ly to track that traffic.
+You'll find that it contains almost all of the same features as DirectRTX.
+The only features it doesn't have is the ability to use SubIDs or ClickIDs - but that's okay.
+Most publishers don't use those features, they are primarily used by ad networks.

 ## How To Use The Admin Dashboard